- Developers

 You can develop apps, manage builds, deploy, run, and manage operations easily on OCP.
 The platform has important self-repairing capabilities, built with machine learning and AI.
 High-quality data encryption, the ability to integrate all your applications seamlessly, and a one-stop shop to manage your entire application portfolio make OCP a robust PaaS.

 Programmers using this platform can use the Oracle autonomous transaction processing database and the Oracle autonomous data warehouse.
 Oracle claims to offer a very large portfolio of services from a wide range of cloud vendors through their PaaS.
-In addition to a trial period, Oracle offers ‘Pay as you go’ and ‘Monthly flex’ pricing plans.
+You can find the Oracle Cloud Infrastructure price list here.

 Google App Engine